-You can contribute to a non-deductible traditional IRA (which anyone younger than 70½ can do as long as he or she has earned income) and immediately convert it to a Roth.
-If you don't have pre-tax money in any other traditional IRA accounts, including SEPs, SIMPLEs, and rollovers from previous employers' plans, you can immediately convert that traditional IRA to a Roth IRA.
-Because you couldn't deduct the contribution and the account didn't have an opportunity to grow, you won't owe any taxes on the conversion.
+You can contribute to a non-deductible traditional IRA (when you meet certain requirements) and immediately convert it to a Roth.
+If you don’t have pre-tax money in any other traditional IRA accounts, including SEPs, SIMPLEs, and rollovers from previous employers’ plans, you can immediately convert that traditional IRA to a Roth IRA.
+Because you couldn’t deduct the contribution and the account didn’t have an opportunity to grow, you won’t owe any taxes on the conversion.
 This little trick is known as the “backdoor Roth.”

 4. After-Tax 401(k) Contributions

 There’s another all-in limit of $53,000, or 100% of compensation, whichever is higher.
 This includes employee and employer contributions.
 If your account hasn’t reached that annual limit, you can make additional after-tax contributions.

 Don’t confuse those after-tax contributions with Roth contributions, which are also after-tax and grow tax-free.
 The growth attributed to after-tax contributions is tax-deferred.
 This means you don’t pay taxes until you make withdrawals, and those withdrawals are taxed as ordinary income.

 As of 2016, when you leave your employer, you can segregate after-tax contributions from the growth.
 After-tax contributions are transferred into a Roth IRA while growth assets are transferred into a traditional IRA.
 In this scenario, you’re simply converting after-tax contributions to a Roth.
 Because the converted amount doesn’t involve any pre-tax money or growth, the conversion doesn’t cost you anything.